GreenIron/FAA-NLP-Project/README.md

 ## Motivation
 While aviation is a heavy producer of documentation, most of the aviation-related database publicly available on popular ML websites (kaggle, huggingface, google data) is about unformatted tabular data (e.g. accident rates, airport traffic, helicopter types) and not about NLP.
 In the same time legal has had a several datasets available.
 This is quite unusual considering that aviation data is very good at producing complex, high-quality and standardized documents or more generally any sorts of communication (e.g. GAMA standards, ATC standards, Aeronautical Charts, Obstacle database).

 While it takes at least 10 years for a commercial-level technology to hit aviation, data has been at the core of airborne aviation for a lot quite some times (CVFDR, telemetry...).
 FAA has been offering for several years a modern and powerful platform to browse all the publicly available FAA documentation: [DRS](https://drs.faa.gov/).
 This platform offers tremendous capabilities and an API (one of the many DOT platforms) to programaticaly acccess its documentation.
 I truely encourage you to take a look at it right now since this will be the primary source of data.
+What I've excluded from my search:

-Non-governmental platforms like [AHST](https://ushst.org/) offer also high quality documentation (this one on helicopter safety), but have no API.
+* Non-governmental platforms like [AHST](https://ushst.org/) offer also high quality documentation (this one on helicopter safety), but have no API.

-Most of the ACs and TSOs rely on industry standards published by SAE or RTCA.
+* Most of the ACs and TSOs rely on industry standards published by SAE or RTCA.
 Those have been excluded since they are not publicly available (and they are not cheap).

-NASA standards have also been excluded since they do not stritcly belong to the same usage domain (my focus is aviation and NASA standars are almost never recommended).
+* NASA standards have also been excluded since they do not strictly belong to the same usage domain (my focus is aviation and NASA standards are almost never recommended).

-I did not scrap the FAA website since I anticipate that this would be rather redundant with [DRS](https://drs.faa.gov/).
+I did not scrap the FAA website (for this project) since I anticipate that this would be rather redundant with [DRS](https://drs.faa.gov/).
 Some specific items like the [Rotorcraft Issues List](https://www.faa.gov/aircraft/air_cert/design_approvals/product_issues_lists/rotorcraft) are not on [DRS](https://drs.faa.gov/).

 ## Why aviation data
 The starting block of any ML project is getting intimately familiar with the data.
 Since I work in aviation (rotorcraft), I've a professional interest in knowing more about all types of documents (format and content) that the FAA produces (with a focus on rotorcrafts).

-Data collection and mining is systematically overlooked in most of the ML projects ([Conway's law](<https://en.wikipedia.org/wiki/Conway%27s_law)>)?), leading to post-training issues.
+Data collection and mining is systematically overlooked in most of the ML projects ([Conway's law](<https://en.wikipedia.org/wiki/Conway%27s_law>)?), leading to post-training issues.
 So starting at data collection level is an interesting exercise for airborne application.

 From a pure ML perspective, aviation data offers lots of benefits:
 * because of the safety constraints, aviation structuraly produces lots of data in various format